This MCQ tests your knowledge of the physiological and pathophysiological principles behind the GFR.

 Noradrenaline, adenosine and endothelin dilate the afferent arteriole increasing GFR

 A patient takes NSAIDs for their backache.
 What effect can we expect this drug to have on that patient’s GFR?

-How would damage to sodium and chloride transporters in the early DCT impact the kidney’s ability to maintain a constant renal flow rate?
+If sodium and chloride transport in the early DCT was blocked, how would this impact the kidneys' ability to maintain a constant renal flow rate?

 The myogenic response is impaired as depolarisation and subsequent muscle contraction is started by sodium influx into the cell

-The tubuloglomerular response is unable to be activated by the macula dense cells
+The tubuloglomerular response would not be activated by the macula densa cells

 The juxtaglomerular cells are unable to release renin